Russia: Putin critic Alexei Navalny sentenced to 9 years in prison | DW | 22.03.2022

 Frustrated with the corruption in the Russian government, Navalny co-founded the Russia of the Future party nearly a decade ago to oppose President Vladimir Putin's United Russia.
 He amassed a major following on social media, and has been arrested multiple times during anti-government protests.

-In August 2020, Navalny was the target of suspected assassination attempt when he was poisoned with Novichok nerve agent.
-He spent a month recovering in a Berlin hospital.
+In August 2020, Navalny was the target of suspected assassination attempt when he was poisoned with the Novichok nerve agent.
+He spent a month recovering in a Berlin hospital before returning to Russia in January 2021.

 Since his arrest, many of his closest allies have left Russia after facing multiple criminal charges.
 His Foundation for Fighting Corruption and a network of nearly 40 regional offices were outlawed as "extremist" and Navalny has been added to an official list of terrorists.